-Besides for the fact that I love her deeply and I’d be completely devastated if something happened to my wife, I think of all of the things she does for my family and what I would do if she passed away….
+Besides for the fact that I love her deeply and would be completely devastated if something happened to my wife, I think of all of the things she does for my family and what I would do if she passed away…

-My wife also works 6 hours a day and we get all medical, dental and vision benefits through her employer.
+My wife also works six hours a day, and we get all medical, dental, and vision benefits through her employer.

 I’d also, ideally, want to work less so that I could be around more for my daughter.

 To say my life would be turned upside down if something happened to my wife would be a HUGE understatement, and life insurance would help greatly to allow me to move forward with life.

 Unfortunately, this entire situation is even more serious for a single-parent household.
 If you pass away, will your children’s other parent or guardian have enough money to provide for your children in a way that you’d feel good about?